 Helping your child with bullying

-It's not easy when your child is going through a bullying situation but we are here to help.
+It's not easy when your child is going through a bullying situation, but you are not alone.
+We are here to help.

-Here is some practical advice but do contact our Parent Advice Line if it would help to talk things through.
+Here is some practical advice.
+You can also contact our Parent Advice Line if it would help to talk things through.

 Signs that might mean your child is being bullied